Diagram of steps for recovering data from a corrupted hard drive, including diagnostic checks, repair methods, and data recovery tools.

 Bad sectors are zones of the hard drive that have been damaged and can no longer be used.
 Physical damage, prolonged usage, or manufacturing defects can cause bad sectors.
 Many bad sectors can corrupt a hard drive, affecting its ability to read and write data efficiently.

-Signs of Corrupted Hard Drive
+Signs of a Corrupted Hard Drive

 Frequent Crashes or Blue Screens